shaphon/ModtheArk/README.md

 Is `"_gdeType_..."` actually used in ChronoArk?
 I am not sure.

 #### GameObject
 when `"_gdeType_xxxxxx": "GameObject"` appears in the original gdata.json, the game will call the Method `Resources.Load<GameObject>(...) ` to get the GameObject from game resources.
-Now, the game can get GameObjects from your AssetBundle.
+Now, the game can get GameObjects from your AssetBundle if you write `AssetObjectKey` in the same place.

 #### Buff
 ```json